How we built our Robotic Bubble Tea Station

 Leading up to the exhibition, we encountered significant setbacks, with the primary one being a 3D printer bottleneck.
 Given many components would take 3-4 days to print, and often failing a couple of days into the process, we invested in two additional printers, as the time saved fixing faulty prints greatly outweighed the cost of the extra machinery.

-The most troublesome aspect of the 3d printing was the popping boba dispenser, whose parts repeatedly failed to print despite numerous attempts, consuming significant amounts of PLA filament and time.
-As the Exhibition date drew closer, we had considered outsourcing to a 3D printing service as a backup.
-However, this did not have to be used, as over time through trial and error researching I found the perfect settings to match the material used which tested my resilience in attempting multiple solutions until success is achieved.
+The most troublesome part of 3D printing was the popping boba dispenser.
+Its parts repeatedly failed to print despite numerous attempts, wasting significant amounts of PLA filament and time.
+As the exhibition date approached, we considered outsourcing to a 3D printing service as a backup.
+Thankfully, this wasn’t necessary.
+Through trial and error and careful research, I eventually found the perfect settings for the material.
+This process tested my resilience, as I had to try multiple solutions until I succeeded.

-Another unforeseen challenge arose during the “wet-runs”, where the extra weight of all the liquids now posed a challenge for the plastic attachments on the robot grippers.
-Addressing this was easy though, incorporating a rubber sheet to enhance grip, however what I now realise is that from the start “wet-runs” should have been used constantly rather than when we were approaching the finish line.
+Another unexpected challenge appeared during the “wet-runs.”
+The extra weight of all the liquids caused problems for the plastic attachments on the robot grippers.
+Fixing this was straightforward by adding a rubber sheet improved the grip.
+However, I now realise that “wet-runs” should have been conducted from the start, rather than waiting until we were close to the finish line.

 Dress Rehearsals

 Additionally, facing the task of setting up and recalibrating the robot within a two-day timeframe was a daunting challenge.
-With limited time and resources, I focused on meticulously measuring and ensuring consistency in the setup, then programming the robot from the start to ensure accuracy within movements, as the robot needs to be precise within 1 to 2 millimetres.
+With limited time and resources, I focused on carefully measuring and ensuring consistency in the setup.
+I then programmed the robot from the start to guarantee accuracy in its movements.
+Precision is critical, as the robot must operate within 1 to 2 millimetres.
 This experience again demonstrated the importance of foresight in anticipating challenges and allocating time efficiently to address them.

-In the end, the groundwork laid before the exhibition in anticipation of the transport of the space and quick set up led to the successful operation of the robot during the exhibition.
+In the end, the groundwork laid before the exhibition paid off.
+Preparing for the transport of the space and planning a quick setup ensured the robot operated successfully during the event.

 Impact